holistic-web/configurations/README.md

 - Vetur

 ### Configuration:
+Add the following files to the root of your project with the relevant extension enabled to make life easier.

 - [`.editorconfig`](./.editorconfig) - File formatting
 - [`.eslintrc.js`](./.eslintrc.js) - Javascript linting settings
 - [`.eslintignore`](./.eslintignore) - Further javascript formatting settings